 In this program, Writers Unlimited shines a spotlight on books that remain undiscovered in the Netherlands, great books that have not yet found their way to the Netherlands or the rest of the world.
 The writers take up the challenge to convince you - and hopefully a publisher - that their chosen books must be translated.

-It will be twice the treat, because Abdolah and Müjde know how to seduce, entertain and enthuse an audience.
+It was twice the treat, because Abdolah and Müjde know how to seduce, entertain and enthuse an audience.
 A unique pair.
-We predict a marvellous and compelling Saturday afternoon at the festival in The Hague.
-Don't miss it!
+It became a marvellous and compelling Saturday afternoon at the festival in The Hague.

-Right after the performance, Funda Müjde en Kader Abdolah will be at the Van Stockum Bookshop in the lobby for a booksigning session.
+Right after the performance, Funda Müjde en Kader Abdolah were at the Van Stockum Bookshop in the lobby for a booksigning session.

 On Sunday afternoon, Tegenspraak (Counter Talk) a programme in cooperation with Winternachten with literature from the Turkish region, took place in Tropentheater Amsterdam.
 For a long time there has been a critical tradition in Turkish literature, with writers aiming their grievances at the powers that be.
 As early as the Ottoman Empire there has been sharp criticism, notably from the poet Tefik Fikret.
 Fikret shuns the Sultan and all religion.
 He takes a stand against everything that is regarded as holy and against the glorification of history.
 For the programme Tegenspraak: Turkish Controverses five Turkish authors were invited, all of them writing in the critical literary tradition of Fikret, authors who in their literary work and in columns deal with politics and society.

 The writers treated the audience on their literary current affairs.
 The programme was hosted by Margreet Dorleijn and Funda Müjde.
 See www.tropentheater.nl.